RFID, everything about radio frequency identification technology

 - automating warehouse activities;

-- gathering statistics for analyzing.
+- gathering statistics for analysis.

 The tag is placed on every product and scanned at the checkpoint while selling.
 The given information is automatically directed to the general database of the shop and the regulatory authorities, which helps to avoid big volumes of additional work.